TeaShull/PhytoBSA/README.md

       - [Reference Form Configuration](#reference-form-configuration)
 # PhytoBSA

 PhytoBSA is a Python program designed for analyzing and visualizing bulk segregant analysis (BSA) data.
 It takes sequenced segregant bulks as input and outputs a list of likely causal polymorphisms underlying the phenotypic segregation of the two bulks.
-While currently optimized for Arabidopsis BSA experiments, it can be adapted for other organisms with some modifications.
+PhytoBSA has been extensivly tested in Arabidopsis EMS screen populations, and lightly tested on Rice and Tomoto QTL analysis.

 ## Experimental Design of BSA
 For a simple explanation of the experimental design of BSA, refer to [this article](https://doi.org/10.1104/pp.17.00415).

 ## Key Features

+- Paralell Haplotype Calling
+  - if activated, Haplotypes can be called on chunks of chromosomes, scaled to the CPU resources available.
+This dramatically increases runtime efficiency during this step of VCF generation

 - Delta-Allele Calculation
   - Calculates the delta-allele, which is the ratio of reference read depth to total read depth in each bulk.
 By subtracting these ratios from one another, it creates a value indicating phenotypic linkage.